kubeflow/spark-operator/docs/quick-start-guide.md

 The Kubernetes Operator for Apache Spark comes with an optional mutating admission webhook for customizing Spark driver and executor pods based on the specification in `SparkApplication` objects, e.g., mounting user-specified ConfigMaps and volumes, and setting pod affinity/anti-affinity, and adding tolerations.

 The webhook requires a X509 certificate for TLS for pod admission requests and responses between the Kubernetes API server and the webhook server running inside the operator.
 For that, the certificate and key files must be accessible by the webhook server.
+The location of these certs is configurable and they will be reloaded on a configurable period.
 The Kubernetes Operator for Spark ships with a tool at `hack/gencerts.sh` for generating the CA and server certificate and putting the certificate and key files into a secret named `spark-webhook-certs` in the namespace `spark-operator`.
 This secret will be mounted into the operator pod.

 Run the following command to create the secret with a certificate and key files using a batch Job, and install the operator Deployment with the mutating admission webhook: